Alice H. Lichtenstein: Other nutrition guidelines committees

-Popular media
+Research

+Lichtenstein has spent her research career studying the relationship of diet and heart disease.
+She is known for her research on the effects of partially hydrogenated fat on blood lipids and cardiovascular disease.
+Her work led to labeling and eventual banning of trans fat by the U.S. Food and Drug Administration.
+In her capacity as director of the cardiovascular nutrition laboratory, Lichtenstein oversees research projects on a wide range of nutrition and cardiovascular disease related topics such as soy protein and isoflavones; sterol and stanol esters; dietary fats and oils; dietary patterns, and nutrition policy.

+Publications

+Lichtenstein is the author of more than four hundred peer-reviewed articles and over twenty book chapters.

-Lichtenstein is a frequent contributor to the media, which can sometimes struggle to report nutrition stories accurately when the science is preliminary.
+Lichtenstein is a frequent contributor to the media, where she discusses nutritional information and misinformation.
+She has contributed to several high-profile stories in outlets including The New York Times, NPR, The Washington Post, and PBS Newshour.

 For example, she provided a cautionary note to The New York Times when a 2014 meta-analysis found that saturated fat was not implicated in heart disease.
 She told Anahad O'Connor that it would be unfortunate if the study resulted in people eating too much butter and cheese.
-NPR said she wrote a letter to the editor at The New York Times correcting Mark Bittman when he announced that "Butter Is Back" and that she cited a 2013 review by the American Heart Association that recommends limiting saturated fat.
-And she explained for The Washington Post that it would be a shame if people overconsumed grass-fed beef in the false hope that it contains a generous amount of omega-3 fatty acids when in fact it contains very little.
-She gave a summary of the 2015 scientific report for the U.S. dietary guidelines to Hari Sreenivasan for PBS Newshour.
+NPR reported that she wrote a letter to the editor at The New York Times correcting Mark Bittman when he announced that "Butter Is Back" and that she cited a 2013 review by the American Heart Association that recommends limiting saturated fat.

-Publications

-Lichtenstein is the author of more than four hundred peer-reviewed articles and over twenty book chapters.

 In 2005 she co-authored Strong Women, Strong Hearts with Miriam E. Nelson and Lawrence Lindner.
-She is associate editor of the Journal of Lipid Research.
+In 2006, Shape magazine named Lichtenstein one of ten "Women Who Shaped the World".
+In 2019, Tamar Haspel called her a "grande dame of nutrition."

+Personal life

+Lichtenstein married fellow Tufts professor Barry Goldin who died in June 2026.

 Awards and honors

 In 2018 Lichtenstein received the Alumni Award of Merit from Harvard T.H.
 Chan School of Public Health, and the Supelco Research Award from the American Oil Chemists Society, the first woman to receive the award since its inception in 1968.
+In 2024, the American Heart Association gave her its highest honor, its Award of Meritorious Achievement.
 She received an Honorary Lifetime Membership Award in Recognition of Extraordinary Expertise and Contributions to Clinical Lipidology from the National Lipid Association, and has been elected as a Fellow of the American Society for Nutrition.
 In 2019 she accepted the Conrad A. Elvehjem Award for Public Service in Nutrition from the American Society for Nutrition.
 She has numerous other awards dating back to the 1970s, including an honorary Ph.D. in 2005, from the University of Eastern Finland.